 The Green Façade

 The HDFC green façade is a unique design where a green wall has been introduced in the courtyard of a seven-storey building at BackBay Reclamation, Mumbai.
-The green wall rests on a curved fabricated structure which measures 9.1 m wide x 21m high.
-The fabrication structure, made of hot dipped galvanised MS, is a stand-alone type of design and is anchored in RCC members.
+The green wall rests on a curved fabricated structure that measures 9.1 m wide x 21m high.
+The fabrication structure, made of hot-dipped galvanised MS, is a stand-alone type of design and is anchored in RCC members.
 The dead-load of the vertical garden along with vegetation and fully saturated water is approximately 91.50 kg/sq m.

 The living wall plant modules utilised in this green façade were grown in the ELT facility at Pune from July 2013.
 The horizontal members and drains were produced and installed on the fabricated structure in a span of twelve days.
 Pre-grown modules were transported to the site once the site was clear of dust, paint, fumes, smoke and other hazardous conditions that could potentially damage the modules.
-The installation was complete within seven days on site.
+The installation was completed within seven days on-site.